AmberJulian/NameSorting/TESTMARKERREADME.txt

 There's also a .mp4 file in the build folder - If for whatever reason it isn't working, please refer to the video for what it should look like.
 I've also included some screenshots from AppVeyor to confirm testing/deployment

+Alternatively, download from https://github.com/AmberJulian/NameSorting/releases and follow the instructions in the other readme intended for the release version

 Notes for test marker: